 Sanger Bright Steel was born on 14 January 1889 in Joliet, Illinois, the son of Sanger Steel (1863-1920) and Emma Oledine Demmond (1866-1949).
 After preparatory training at Racine College he attended Harvard College (class of 1911), where he was a leader of the Glee Club and a member of the Lampoon, Institute of 1770, Student Council and Signet Club.
 With his classmate Raymond George Williams (1887-1981), he wrote “Harvardiana,” a popular fight song.
 He married Marion Parsons Warren (1886-1924), the daughter of William Seymour Warren and Fannie R. Parsons, on 11 June 1914.
 In 1917 he took a position with the Wall Street bond firm of J.G.
 White & Co., and the family moved east, first to Stamford, Connecticut, then to Hartsdale and finally Scarsdale, New York.
 He and Marion had three children: William Warren Steel (born 1916), Sanger Bright Steel (1919-1983), and Munro Hubbard Steel (1923-1979).

 On 29 December 1924 Marion died of typhoid fever.
-In 1926, Sanger underwent surgery for the severe headaches that had afflicted him since his school days; the operation, performed by pioneering neurosurgeon Charles H. Frazier (1870-1936) of Philadelphia, brought immediate relief.
+In October 1925 Sanger boarded the RMS Mauretania for Europe, returning in June 1926.
+He then underwent surgery for the severe headaches that had afflicted him since his school days; the operation, performed by pioneering neurosurgeon Charles H. Frazier (1870-1936) of Philadelphia, brought immediate relief.
 Within a year, however, the headaches returned.
 This, or continued despondency over Marion’s death, might explain why, in the midst of a successful career on Wall Street, he died on 12 May 1927 as the result of a leap from the fifteenth floor of the Hotel McAlpin in New York.
 He was buried beside his wife in the churchyard of St. James the Less, Scarsdale, where, seven months earlier, Sanger and other family members had donated a pipe organ in Marion's memory; his children were raised in Chicago by his brother-in-law L.P.
 Warren (1885-1967).

 A young Middle Westerner whose energy and versatility won a prominent place in Wall Street is Sanger Bright Steel, comparatively unknown in New York bond circles five years ago.
 In the short space of time since then he has established a bond business which has developed into an important cog in the bond distribution machinery of the district.
 At thirty-five he is one of the directing heads of J.G.
 White & Co.